Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Introduction

+where $w$ and $w_{0}$ are minimal length representatives of $W_{b}$ in $W_{G}$.
 This calculation has a very interesting consequence.
 In particular, when combined with the refined averaging formula, we see that we must have an isomorphism $i_{B}^{G}(\chi^{w}) \simeq i_{B}^{G}(\chi)$.
-So, by choosing $\mu$ to be sufficiently regular so that $W_{b_{\mu}} = W_{G}$, we can deduce the following. \begin{theorem}{(Corollary \ref{intertwiningoperators})} For $\phi_{T}$ an integral parameter with weakly normalized regular mod $\ell$-reduction such that there exists a $\mu$ which is not fixed under $W_{G}$ and $\phi_{T}$ is $\mu$-regular, we have an isomorphism
+So, by choosing $\mu$ to be sufficiently regular so that $W_{b_{\mu}} = W_{G}$, we can deduce the following. \begin{theorem}{(Corollary \ref{intertwiningoperators})} For $\phi_{T}$ an integral parameter with generic regular mod $\ell$-reduction such that there exists a $\mu$ which is not fixed under $W_{G}$ and $\phi_{T}$ is $\mu$-regular, we have an isomorphism

 of smooth $G(\mathbb{Q}_{p})$-representations for all $w \in W_{G}$. \end{theorem} This showcases the strong connection between the theory of geometric Eisenstein series and the theory of intertwining operators and the Langlands quotient that has been our philosophical guide throughout.
 A relation that holds even with mod $\ell$-coefficients!
 With mod $\ell$ coefficients, there is no good theory of intertwining operators or the Langlands quotient (See however \cite{Dat}, for the current state of the art), and we suspect that further developing the theory of geometric Eisenstein series should provide some insights into these notions in the $\ell$-modular setting.